fealt/shark-attacks-australia/README.md

 ▫️ 22% end up deadly.

-▫️ Almost 90% attacked individuals are male.
+▫️ Almost 90% of attacked individuals are male.

 <br>